mtwente/nordatlantisk-ft/README.md

 The structure of this repository is based on the [Open Research Data Template](https://github.com/maehr/open-research-data-template) by [@maehr](https://github.com/maehr), follows the [Advanced Structure for Data Analysis](https://book.the-turing-way.org/project-design/pd-overview/project-repo/project-repo-advanced/) of _The Turing Way_ and is organized as follows:

-- `analysis/`: scripts and notebooks used to analyze the data
 - `assets/`: images, background data, literature references etc. used in the README and other documentation
 - `build/`: built files, PDF outputs
 - `data/`: data files